okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 IPv4 is a 32 bit field and has 42 billion addresses.

 IPv6 has an address space of 128 bits.
+340 undecillion addresses.

 ## Definitions